khasburrahman/DjangoInAPath/README.md

 # DjangoInAPath
-a django app inside a path
+Example of "deploying" a django app inside a path